 Making a False Report;

-Obstruction of an EOI Investigation;
+Obstruction of an EOI Investigation; or

 Retaliation.

 Protection for Freedom of Expression

 The University environment is unique in that there must be the freedom to express ideas and to foster communication on subjects that enhance the University's educational mission.
 Accordingly, while the University is committed to providing a learning environment that is free from unlawful discrimination, harassment, and retaliation, the purpose of this Regulation is not intended to abridge academic freedom or to interfere with freedom of expression as guaranteed by the U.S and Florida Constitutions.
 As a result, the following are not violations of this Regulation: